fred-lev/example-voting-app/README.md

 deployment.apps/worker created
 ```

-The vote interface is available on port 30500 on each host of the cluster, the result one is available on port 30501.
+The vote interface is available on port 30500 on each worker host of the cluster, the result one is available on port 30501.

 ## Architecture

 ![Architecture diagram](architecture.png)

-* A Python webapp which lets you vote between two options
+- A Python webapp which lets you vote between two options
-* A Redis queue which collects new votes
+- A Redis queue which collects new votes
-* A .NET worker which consumes votes and stores them in…
+- A .NET worker which consumes votes and stores them in…
-* A Postgres database backed by a Docker volume
+- A Postgres database backed by a Docker volume
-* A Node.js webapp which shows the results of the voting in real time
+- A Node.js webapp which shows the results of the voting in real time

 ## Note